chrisjwwalker/dev-environment-config/README.md

 ==========
 - When Avira AV installs a dialogue box will appear asking for permission to run.
 - When Oversight installs the script will hang.
 Open Oversight preferences and click run in head less mode, this will restart the oversight monitor and make the install script continue.
 - Virtual box will claim to fail installation.
 Go into System preferences > Security and privacy > General, then click allow towards the bottom of the window.
+(For safety you can rerun)
 - Customisations will take a while to download.
 This is normal, they are large.
-- The ZSH install script has to been installed separately.
+- The ZSH install script has to been installed separately followed by the zsh-customisations-install script

 License
 =======